Paperspace/gradient-terraform/README.md

 ```

 ## Terraform
-To keep track of the state of your cluster, the CLI stores your state file in an S3 bucket.
+To keep track of your cluster' state, the CLI stores your state file in an S3 bucket.
-Terraform modules can be used directory, here is a list of available modules
+Terraform modules can be used directly to create clusters.

+List of available Terraform modules:
 - gradient-aws
 - gradient-metal
 - gradient-ps-cloud